 The effects of a solar (geomagnetic) storm are often attributed to that of an electromagnetic pulse.
-While an intense solar storm could potentially damage huge segments of the country’s power grid, it would not impact ground-level electronic equipment that is unplugged.
+While an intense solar storm could potentially damage huge segments of the country’s power grid, it will impact ground level sensitive electronic equipment that isn’t even plugged in.
 While the effects of a solar storm do match the scientific definition of an EMP, the response it triggers is much slower than the expected speed of a ‘pulse’.

 A CME lasts only a few hours, but if the Sun emits many of these in several directions, there’s more chance one could collide with the Earth.
 A CME will have global consequences, disrupting radio transmissions, blasting satellites, and endangering people travelling in airplanes and spacecraft at high altitudes.